A message from your Board:

 Section 8.
 Removal

-Any Director elected or appointed may be removed by a vote of the entire remaining Directors in favor of removal whenever in its judgement the best interest of the Corporation would be served thereby.
+Any Director elected or appointed may be removed by a vote of the entire remaining Directors in favor of removal whenever in its judgement the best interest of the Association would be served thereby.
 Such removal shall be without prejudice to the contract rights if any, of the Director so removed, subject to being notified and having the opportunity to be heard.

 Section 9.
 Resignations and Unexcused Absences